Control and Sale of Alcoholic Beverages and Cannabis (CSABC)

 - Data accuracy

-This program collects data from the provincial and territorial government liquor authorities on the value and volume of sales of alcoholic beverages and on financial information.
-Specifically, the program disseminates data on the sales and per capita sales of alcoholic beverages by liquor authorities and other retail outlets, by value, volume, and absolute volume; sales of alcoholic beverages of liquor authorities and other retail outlets by value, volume, beverage type and origin; and net income of liquor authorities and government revenue from the control and sale of alcoholic beverages.
+This program collects data from the provincial and territorial government liquor and cannabis authorities on the sales value and volume of alcoholic beverages and sales value and weight of non-medical cannabis products, and on financial information.
+Specifically, the program disseminates data on the sales and per capita sales of alcoholic beverages by liquor authorities and other retail outlets, by value, volume, and absolute volume; sales of alcoholic beverages of liquor authorities and other retail outlets by value, volume, beverage type and origin; sales and per capita sales of non-medical cannabis of liquor authorities and other retail outlets by value; and net income of liquor and cannabis authorities and government revenue from the control and sale of alcoholic beverages and cannabis.

 This information is collected within the context of the 'Public Sector statistical program' of Statistics Canada.
-It is used by governments, by the liquor, wine and beer industries, international agencies, and researchers.
+It is used by governments, by the liquor, wine, beer, and cannabis industries, international agencies, and researchers.

 The 'Public Sector statistical program' is a component of the CSMA.
 The program measures and analyses the economic dimensions of the public sector of Canada, including the multidimensional financial interrelationships among the thousands of entities that make up the three levels of government in Canada (federal, provincial and territorial, and local).
 In order to carry out this program, the Public Sector Statistics Division maintains a universe of all public sector entities including their multidimensional relationships.
 It also develops, maintains, and applies the Canadian Government Finance Statistics (CGFS) standard.
 CGFS is based on the internationally accepted accrual accounting framework for government finance statistics.